zarf-dev/proposals/2-remove-big-bang/README.md

    	name: my-git-repo
 ```

-### Deprecate the Big Bang extension without an alternative
+### Remove the Big Bang extension without an alternative

 While the Big Bang extension is not part of the core functionality of Zarf we wanted to avoid alienating users by not providing an alternative.
 Given the low level of effort expected to maintain the `generate-big-bang-zarf-package` repository, we believe the proposed solution to be a good compromise.